Ministry of Health Singapore. All Rights Reserved.

 Any of us is as likely as Great-grandma to have a sweet tooth.
 Some people have even compared sugar addiction to a drug problem!
 Not least, it’s because sugar is just as hard to ‘quit’.

-Added sugar should contribute no more than 10% of our daily energy intake.
-That amounts to 40 – 55 grams, or 8 – 11 teaspoons.
+Our sugar consumption should be no more than 10 percent of our daily energy intake.
+For most adults, that is about 10 teaspoons of sugar (based on a 2000-daily calorie intake).
 Unfortunately, most of us are consuming way more than that.

 Part of the reason for over-consumption is that some of the sugar we eat is ‘hidden’ in our food, although we may not be adding any ourselves.
 Even before you take your first sip of kopi, you might already have had half a teaspoonful, baked into each slice of bread, two teaspoons out of your breakfast cereal packet, or up to five teaspoonsful in that tub of low-fat yoghurt!
 Other unexpected places where sugar content is high include canned soup, ketchup and other sauces.